-Pence On Twitter: Muslim Ban From The U.S. Is Offensive, Unconstitutional – JFK Airport Gets 80,000 Tweets [Photos]
+Pence’s Tweet In 2015: Muslim Ban From The U.S. Is Offensive, Unconstitutional — JFK Airport Gets 80,000 Tweets [Photos]

 Photos of the resulting protests of the Muslim ban are flooding social media.

-Lots of those protesters signs tell the banned Muslims that they are standing with Muslims with the #NoBanNoWall hashtag.
+Lots of those protesters’ signs tell the banned Muslims that they are standing with them with the #NoBanNoWall hashtag.
 One of the above signs read, “Jesus welcomed refugees!”

-Other signs read, “Shame on you, GOP.”
-Yet and still other signs urged others to come against the Muslim ban and to say no to bigotry and hate.
+Other signs read, “Shame on you, GOP,” with some signs urging others to come against the Muslim ban and to say no to bigotry and hate.

 Other photos demand that Muslims be let in the country and the Muslim ban be abolished.

-Others on Twitter are pointing to the poem written by Emma Lazarus — the same poem on the Statue of Liberty, which reads in part as quoted below.
+Others on Twitter are pointing to the poem written by Emma Lazarus — the same poem on the Statue of Liberty — which reads in part as quoted below.

 “Give me your tired, your poor, Your huddled masses yearning to breathe free, The wretched refuse of your teeming shore.”